How to start a mobile mechanic business: a founder's guide

 Protect your business with the right coverage

-Your next move is to get the right insurance.
+Get the right insurance before your first paid job.
 Start with general liability, which covers third-party property damage or injury.
 A standard $1 million policy typically costs between $600 and $1,500 per year and protects you if you accidentally damage a customer's property.
+Premium ranges like these reflect common quotes for small trade businesses; ask at least three specialized insurers for actual figures before you buy.

 Many new mechanics assume general liability covers customer vehicles, but it does not.
-For that, you need garage keepers liability.
-This policy protects you if a customer's car is damaged in your care.
+For that, you need garage keepers liability, which protects you if a customer's car is damaged in your care.
 Expect to add $500 to $2,000 annually for this coverage.

 Your work van also needs a commercial auto policy, not a personal one.
 This provides higher liability limits, often up to $1 million, and costs around $1,500 to $3,000 annually.
 If you plan to hire help, you will also need workers' compensation insurance, as required by your state.